mvolkmann/blog/src/dart.md

 var list3 = list1 + list2; // [1, 2, 3, 4]
 ```

-Literal lists can include logic to determine the elements,
+Literal lists can include logic to determine the elements to include.
-referred to as "list comprehension".
+This is referred to as "list comprehension".
 The following examples demonstrate this:

 ```dart